 PAS wants local authority planners and members to get involved to help us decide how we best focus this support and what the priorities should be as the project evolves.
 You can check out the Planning for a Better Environment section of the PAS KHub forum and sign up to the PAS newsletter.

 PAS ran workshops in May and June 2021 to get input from local planners and councillors.
+You can access the slides from the workshops for an overview of the current situation with biodiversity net gain and the Environment Bill and to see what we discussed with attendees.

 We are also looking for individuals from local authorities with interest in the topic and a bit of time to form a stakeholder advisory group - contact Beccy Moberly at PAS if you’d like to get involved.